joedefen/subshop/README.md

 # SUBSHOP
 Tools to download, remove ads, and synchronize subtitles.

-> NOTE: this was formerly a PyPi.org project also called `subshop`, but for so few users, the maintance was too high.

 ### Purpose
 `subshop`, or "Subtitle Workshop", is a set of subtitle tools intended to mostly automate: